JackCSheehan/pyrigee/README.md

 # :earth_americas: Pyrigee
-A python package for visualizing spacecraft orbits and orbital maneuvers.
+A Python package for visualizing spacecraft orbits and orbital maneuvers.
+Pyrigee is intended to be used as an educational tool to help in understanding spacecraft orbits.

 # :memo: Getting Started
 You can install Pyrigee directly using pip with this command: